fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
-- What are the key ways archives manifest their power?
-- Before this article, how much have you thought about how archives help shape the future as much as they represent the past?
+- We've talked about the difficulties of objectivity and truth in history, and this article explains how archives are far from a neutral site of data-gathering.
+How can archives be distorted?
+How do they get that way?
+Is it possible for a historian using archives to be accurate in terms of reporting about the past?
 "%}